kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 - Called with `null` when the element is removed.
 - Runs before `useEffect`, but after `useLayoutEffect`.
 - It's best for immediate DOM measurements or setup.
+- React 19 added cleanup functions for ref callbacks.
+When the `ref` is detached, React will call the cleanup function.

 Passing a ref from `useRef` (a RefObject) to a React element is therefore just syntactic sugar for:
 ```js